All Episodes

 Why should the Democrats act like they lost the election?

-Jeb Bush, he's waiting to Decide whether he wants to run, but he thinks that the Republicans need to be less contentious.
+Jeb Bush, he's waiting to decide whether he wants to run, but he thinks that the Republicans need to be less contentious.

 What else did he say?

-Less contention.
+Less contentious?

 Right, right.